Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Functional Encryption with Copy-Protected Functional Keys

 \subsection{Definitions}

 An informal overview of our security model is as follows.
-The piracy adversary will be allowed to adaptively query for classical (i.e., not copy-protected) and copy-protected functional keys.
+The piracy adversary will be allowed to adaptively query for classical (i.e., not copy-protected) and copy-protected (i.e. quantum) functional keys.
 At the end of this first query phase, the adversary will produce a pair of challenge messages $m^0, m^1$ and $k + 1$ registers (\textit{freeloaders}) where $k$ is the number of copy-protected keys obtained by it.
-After this split, the challenger presents them each with a challenge ciphertext.
-Finally, after receiving the challenge ciphertexts, freeloaders can query for more keys, and they output their guess at the end.
+After this split, the challenger presents the freeloaders each with a challenge ciphertext.
+Finally, after receiving the challenge ciphertexts, freeloaders can query for more functional keys, and they output their guess at the end.

-For the challenge message pair $m^0, m^1$, we will require that the pirate can obtain a \emph{classical} key for a function $f$ only if it satisfies $f(m^0) = f(m^1)$.
-Similarly, the freeloader can obtain a key for $f$ only under this condition.
-However, we will not require anything for functional keys that were only obtained in copy-protected mode by the pirate adversary before the split.
+We will also require the following for the challenge message pair $m^0, m^1$ and the functions queried.
+First, we require that $f(m^0) = f(m^1)$ for all functions $f$ queried by the pirate in the \emph{classical mode}.
+This is required since, otherwise, the pirate can give all the freeloaders the classical key $sk_f$, and they can decrypt their challenge ciphertexts with this key to distinguish $\mathsf{Enc}(m_0)$ vs $\mathsf{Enc}(m_1)$.
+Second, for the same reason as above, we require that a freeloader can query a key for $f$ only if $f(m^0) = f(m^1)$.
+Note that these requirements are the same as the classical FE game (\cref{defn:fe}).
+Importantly, we will not require anything for functional keys that were obtained in the \emph{copy-protected mode} by the pirate adversary before the split.
 Thus, our security guarantee will allow $k$ out of the $k+1$ freeloaders to possibly use these copy-protected functional keys to decrypt their challenge ciphertexts.
 However, it should not be possible for all $k + 1$ registers to use these copy-protected keys simultaneously.

-We also define our model so that copy-protected functional keys are generated given only a classical functional key.
-Therefore, we do not need to separately require that a copy-protected key for $f$ allows no more than evaluation of the encrypted message under $f$, which is already implied by the regular functional encryption security.
+We also define our model so that copy-protected functional keys are generated given only a classical functional key, without any extra information.
+Therefore, we do not need to separately require that a copy-protected key for $f$ allows no more than obtaining $f(m)$ given $\mathsf{Enc}(m)$, which is already implied by the regular functional encryption security.

 \begin{definition}[Public-key Functional Encryption with Copy-Protected Secret Keys] A public-key functional encryption scheme with copy-protected secret keys is a public-key functional encryption scheme (\cref{defn:fe}) with the following additional algorithm and guarantee.